-- i) Te aspect of behaviour, issue, event or phenomenon to be observed must be selected. - ii) The behaviours, evens, issues or phenomenon falling within the chosen category must be clear by defined. - iii) The people that a researcher might want to use in carrying out the observation must be properly trained in order to achieve the objective(s) of the research. - iv) A system or instrument that with be used for quantifying observation must be developed. - v) Detailed procedures for recording the observation must b developed.
+The aspect of behaviour, issue, events or phenomenon to be observed must be selected.

+The behaviours, evens, issues or phenomena falling within the chosen category must be clear by defined.

+The people that a researcher might want to use in carrying out the observation must be properly trained in order to achieve the objective(s) of the research.

+A system or instrument that with be used for quantifying observation must be developed.

+Detailed procedures for recording the observation must b developed.